renanrgarcia/dockerCourse/10-kubernets/10-kubernets.md

 - Minikube: sort of a simulator of Kubernetes, for local development
   - Install first: https://minikube.sigs.k8s.io/docs/start/
   - Then run: minikube version
+- Deployments: service with a group of Pods

 ## Minikube
 - `minikube start --driver=<driver>`